KvalheimRacing/Finding_Lane_Lines_With_OpenCV/P1_Lane_Lines/writeup_report.md

 ### Challenge
 [![challenge 2](https://github.com/KvalheimRacing/CarND/blob/master/P1_Lane_Lines/test_videos_output/challenge16.gif)](https://www.youtube.com/watch?v=rM0yoBgP2O0&feature=youtu.be)

-> I managed to get some ok results in the videos aswell as on the pictures.
-There was one more challenge [video](https://github.com/KvalheimRacing/CarND/blob/master/P1_Lane_Lines/test_videos_output/challenge18.gif) were the algoritm had no chance, I  will talk about this in the reflections below.
+> After some time, I managed to get the middle challenge moveie over done with a ok result.
+It struggles in the middle there because of sudden change in light contitions, and  There was one more challenge [video](https://github.com/KvalheimRacing/CarND/blob/master/P1_Lane_Lines/test_videos_output/challenge18.gif) were the algoritm had no chance, I  will talk about this in the reflections below.